salsita/prism/docs/composition/example/action-composition-practice.md

 ## Action Composition in Practice

-You might have spotted one problem with our current implementation, both init functions yields a Side effect which resolves in newly dispatched action `NewGif`, how could our application know which `NewGif` action belongs to which instance of the `GifViewer` Component (Top or Bottom)?
-We'll utilize Action composition here!
-So we need to turn:
+You might have spotted one problem with our current implementation: both `init` functions yield a Side Effect which resolves into a newly dispatched `NewGif` Action.
+How can our application know which `NewGif` Action belongs to which instance of the `GifViewer` Component (Top or Bottom)?
+This is where Action composition comes in!
+We need to turn:

 ```javascript
 {